rafaelm229/rafaelm229/README.md

 My name is Rafael and I am currently studying Software Engineering.
 I am interested in all aspects of technology and especially in 🤖 Artificial Intelligence, 🚗 Self Driving Cars , ⛓ Blockchain,🚀 Aerospeace and 💻 Functional Programming.
 I strongly believe in the power of technology to improve people's everyday life.
 <br>
 - 👩‍🎓 I'm a 4º year Student at UniCesumar University 🇧🇷
-- 🌱 I’m currently Studying Python and Java.
+- 🌱 I’m currently Studying Python and Go.
-- ⚡ I'm passionate about 🏁 Cars & 🚀 Rockets and i love ♜ Chess.
+- ⚡ I'm passionate about 🏁 Autonomous Vehicle & 🚀 Rockets and i love ♜ Chess.
 <br>

 <p align="center">